searchformyusername/minutes/README.md

 # Enroll your voice (Level 2)
 minutes enroll                    # Record 15s sample
-minutes enroll --file sample.wav  # Or from existing audio minutes enroll -D "MacBook Pro Microphone"  # Pick a specific mic
+minutes enroll --file sample.wav  # Or from existing audio (wav, m4a, mp3, ogg)
+minutes enroll -D "MacBook Pro Microphone"  # Pick a specific mic

 # Enroll other people's voices
 minutes enroll --name "Priya"                         # Record their voice minutes enroll --name "Meena" --file ~/meena-audio.m4a  # From existing audio

+# Enroll from a pre-recorded meeting or voice memo where the person is the only/primary speaker
+minutes enroll --name "Rahul" --file ~/meetings-audio/rahul-standup.m4a minutes enroll --file ~/Downloads/my-voice-note.m4a   # Enroll yourself from a voice memo

 # Improve accuracy — re-enrolling blends with the existing profile
-minutes enroll --name "Priya"     # Each enrollment adds a sample and averages the voiceprint
+minutes enroll --name "Priya"     # Each enrollment adds a sample and averages the voiceprint minutes enroll --name "Priya" --file ~/another-recording.m4a  # Blend from multiple recordings

 # Confirm attributions after a meeting (Level 3)
 minutes confirm --meeting ~/meetings/2026-03-25-standup.md